-I started deploying my latest Meteor app umeedoo.net to my own VPS and wanted to use the data from my beta system hosted at umeedoo.meteor.com.
+I started deploying my latest Meteor app umeedoo.net (now defunct, leads to a portfolio page highlighting its features) to my own VPS and wanted to use the data from my beta system hosted at umeedoo.meteor.com.

-First of all, I was surprised how simple and easy it was to deploy using Meteor Up (MUP).
-Some weeks before, I spend an entire day on installing the Meteor environment on a Debian machine — now it’s less than 15 minutes!
+First of all, I was surprised about how simple and easy it was to deploy using Meteor Up (MUP).
+Some weeks before, I spend an entire day on installing the Meteor environment on a Debian machine—now it takes less than 15 minutes!
 One caveat though, it did not work for me on Debian, I had to drop my previous Debian VM and replaced it with Ubuntu as MUP depends on Upstart and it seems rather tricky to replace Debian’s SysVinit with Upstart.
-Ok, different story, but a biiig thanks to Arunoda for the great work on MUP!!
+Okay, different story, but a biiig thanks to Arunoda for the great work on MUP!!

 The method signature is

-I’ll assume “app” to be the app name for simplicity.
+For this example, let’s assume “app” to be the app name.

 Thus, install Meteor on your server